Learn the 8 ways you need to change Charlotte Mason for your dyslexic child.

 Are you struggling to get everything done?
 A strong home rhythm will bring order to the chaos.
 It’s a game-changer – get it free for a limited time!

 #1 — It’s not “cheating” to do this

 Even if your child can read, the sheer number of books in a CM education can be overwhelming.
-For a child who is a slow reader, who struggles to decode, or with comprehension, audiobooks can be an education-saver.
+For a child who is a slow reader, who struggles to decode or struggles with comprehension, audiobooks can be an education-saver.